jsapede/ohmigo-ha-pelletstove/README.md

 This repository aims to describe method to implement automation and Homeassistant inclusion of **a pellet stove that has neither native wifi connection, nor dry contact command entrypoint**, but a wired temperature sensor.

-the key idea is to send orders to the pellet using the wired temperature sensor (witch is a kty80 in my case), by mimicking its behaviour using a specific device that sends variable resistor values to the stove.
+the key idea is to send orders to the pellet using the wired temperature sensor (WTS - witch is a kty80 in my case), by mimicking its behaviour using a specific device that sends variable resistance values to the stove through the wire.

 # Problem description
-My pellet stove has only a simple temperature regulation using a target temperature and a cold hysteresis (witch in my case is set a -1°C).
+My pellet stove has only a simple temperature regulation using a target temperature (STT) and a cold hysteresis (SHY witch in my case is set a -1°C).

-i.e. when target temperature is set at 21°C, heating will start when 20°C is sensed on the wired sensor and will stop as soon as the target temperature is reached (21°C).
-And so on ... alternating starts and stops.
+i.e. when target temperature (STT) is set at 21°C, ignition will start when 20°C is sensed on the wired sensor and will extinct as soon as the target temperature STT is reached (21°C).
+And so on ... alternating starts and stops :

+- WTS < STT + SHY => ignition
+- WTS >= STT => extinction

 My pellet stove has only three settings :
 1. forced heat : the previous described cycle will infinitely run